alessiofrittoli/stream-reader/README.md

   - `O`: The type of data being read from the stream and eventually transformed before the event is emitted.

 - **Event Types:**
-  - `read`: Emitted when a chunk of data is read.
+  - `data`: Emitted when a chunk of data is read.
     - **Parameters:** `chunk` (`ReadChunk<O>`)
   - `close`: Emitted when the stream is closed.
     - **Parameters:** `chunks` (`ReadChunks<O>`)